sterrevangeest/meesterproef-1819/README.md

 - Change the word events to activities.
 It was not clear that events could also include trial lessons.
 - Show not only sport activities but also sport clubs.

 I got the feeling that the client was a little bit sceptical about all this.
-Also because the UX designers also showed their Marvel prototypes which had some nice transitions and it probably looked like a more already finished product.
+Maybe because the UX designers also showed their Marvel prototypes which had some nice transitions and it probably looked like a more already finished product.

 To ensure that the client will also be more enthousiast about our project, we added some small things that made our website more fancier.

-## Eindpresentaties?
+## Endresult

 ## Personal learning goals